“Young or old, we all have a job to do – the job of living”

 Click on the video to learn more about occupational therapy and see what a career in this field can do for you!

 The BSOTA Program received licensure approval with the NC Board of Governors (General Administration) and has applied for APPLICANT STATUS from the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-The BSOTA Program is currently seeking accreditation by ACOTE and will apply for Candidacy Status in December of 2021.
+The BSOTA Program is currently seeking program accreditation by ACOTE and will apply for Candidacy Status in December of 2021.
 This is the first step in the three-step accreditation process for new programs.
-If you have any questions about the accreditation process, please feel free to speak to your admissions counselor, the OTA program director or contact the OTA Program Director, Rachelle Lydell at firstname.lastname@example.org, or the AOTA Accreditation Department at email@example.com.
+If you have any questions about the program accreditation process, please feel free to speak to your admissions counselor or contact the OTA Program Director, Rachelle Lydell at email@example.com, or the AOTA Accreditation Department at firstname.lastname@example.org.

 Prospective Students | Current Students | Technical Skills and Essential Requirements | Accreditation Status | Forms